smithy-lang/smithy/_sources/1.0/spec/aws/aws-core.rst.txt

-Data classifications are resolved hierarchically: the data classification of a member inherits the effective data classification applied to a parent structure, union, or collection unless overridden.
+Data classifications are resolved hierarchically: the data classification of a member inherits the effective data classification applied to a parent structure, union, or list unless overridden.

 .. tabs::